Vertical (novel): Critical reaction

 The Hollywood Reporter called Vertical "a real change in direction from Sideways.
 The latter is a classic buddy story, the new novel a mother-and-son story."
 The reviewer said that "Pickett is no prose stylist, but his character depictions are ruthlessly vivid and clear.
 Everyone is the captain of his or her own fate; blame belongs where it belongs, which is not on bad fathers, absent mothers or demanding ex-wives."
 The assisted suicide at the end, he said, "makes perfect sense; it's one of supreme compassion and renewed hope."

 The New York Review of Books called Vertical "an entertaining and touching book" and "laugh-out-loud funny."
 The reviewer noted that, contrary to the usual conventions of sequels, the Miles of Sideways is not the Miles of Vertical, because the novel "Shameless" (the proxy for Sideways) is described in Vertical as fictionalized.
 For instance, the "Martin" of "Shameless," like the Miles of Sideways, is described as being a wine expert, while the Miles of Vertical is described as not a wine expert and leaning heavily on a wine reference book.

 Film adaptation

 Alexander Payne, who directed the film adaptation of Sideways, has indicated that he is not interested in directing a sequel to the film based on Vertical.
 Fox Searchlight owns the rights to the characters, but Payne's lack of interest makes the film a non-starter for Fox.

 Anticipating a sequel to the film Sideways, Pickett deliberately omitted the character Terra from Vertical.
-In the film Sideways, Terra was played by Sandra Oh, who was married to Payne.
-Pickett said that, because Oh made many script changes which Pickett disliked, he eliminated her character from Vertical so that he would not have to work with Oh if a sequel was made.
+In the film Sideways, Terra was played by Sandra Oh, who was married to Payne at the time.
+Pickett said that because Oh made many script changes which Pickett disliked, such as renaming her character to Stephanie, and she later had a bitter divorce with Payne, he eliminated her character from Vertical so that he would not have to work with Oh if a sequel were made.